toradle/hedera_ai_agent/README.md

 ```

 ### 3 – Run the Example Tool Calling Agent
-With the tool-calling-agent, you can experiment with and call the [available tools](docs/TOOLS.md) in the Hedera Agent Kit for the operator account (the account you are using in the .env file).
+With the tool-calling-agent (found at `typescript/examples/langchain/tool-calling-agent.ts`), you can experiment with and call the [available tools](docs/TOOLS.md) in the Hedera Agent Kit for the operator account (the account you are using in the .env file).
 This example tool-calling-agent uses GPT 4-o-mini that is a simple template you can use with other LLMs.

 1. First, go into the directory where the example is and run `npm install`